South County Youth Services

 South County Youth Services - Alexandria, VA

-South County Youth Services is a mental health and substance abuse treatment facility located at 8350 Richmond Highway, Suite 515 in the 22310 zip code in Alexandria, VA.
+South County Youth Services is a substance and mental health treatment facility located at 8350 Richmond Highway, Suite 515 in the 22310 zip code in Alexandria, VA.
 It is operated by the local government.
-Some of the treatment approaches used by South County Youth Services include anger management, counseling for substance abuse and cognitive behavioral therapy.
+Some of the treatment approaches used by South County Youth Services include motivational interviewing, relapse prevention and substance use counseling approach.
 South County Youth Services provides regular outpatient treatment and outpatient rehab.
-It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+It also provides residential substance use treatment and inpatient dual diagnosis treatment.

 Address: 8350 Richmond Highway, Suite 515, Alexandria, VA 22310